Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 Zillow shows Orlando's median sale price around $366,000, median list price around $371,664, and inventory above 4,000 homes as of April 2026.
 Redfin shows a median sale price around $395,796, with homes selling in about 59 days compared to 47 days the year before.
 Realtor.com classified Orlando as a balanced market in March 2026, meaning supply and demand are closer to even.

 The bigger picture is simple.
-Buyers are more careful, inventory is better, and sellers cannot rely on the market doing all the work for them.
+Buyers are more careful, inventory is better, and sellers can't rely on the market doing all the work for them.

 Orlando Market Snapshot